Second body pulled from Georgia lake during homicide investigation - NewsBreak

 TROUP COUNTY, Ga. — Deputies are investigating after two people were found dead in a Troup County lake with gunshot wounds.

+The victims have been identified as 46-year-old Marcus Caswell and 31-year-old Travis Lodato.
+Both victims are from Newnan.

+The sheriff’s office said it first was called to West Point Lake in the area of Lower Glass Bridge Road around 5:30 p.m.
+Monday.

-When deputies arrived, they found a body floating in the lake.
-The sheriff’s office recovered the body from the water and discovered a single gunshot wound to the victim’s head.
+When deputies arrived, they found Caswell’s body floating in the lake.
+The sheriff’s office recovered his body from the water and discovered a single gunshot wound to the victim’s head.

+Around 11:17 a.m.
+Tuesday, investigators pulled Lodato’s body from the lake.
+He was also found with at least one gunshot wound.

-Investigators identified the victim as 46-year-old Marcus Caswell, of Newnan.
-His body has been sent to the Georgia Bureau of Investigation crime lab for an autopsy.
+The bodies of both victims will be sent to the GBI crime lab for an autopsy.

-Tuesday, investigators pulled a second body from the lake, but said there is no threat to the community.

 The case has been classified as a homicide investigation.
 No other information is available at this time.